Flexible Working Examples for Professionals

 GOV.CO.UK provides a simple step by step process for requesting flexible working.

-There are many ways in which flexible and part-time working can help you fulfil both your professional career and personal lifestyle needs.
+There are many situations in which flexible and part-time working can help you fulfil both your professional career and personal lifestyle needs.
 This is especially true if you’re returning to work after having kids or if you’ve had a career break.
-See if you find yourself in one of the following situations:

 “I want to continue my career and use my skills but work fewer hours…”